manu72/rateio_vercel/README.md

 # Rateio

 A mobile-first currency converter web app built with Next.js.
-Fetches live exchange rates from the [Frankfurter API](https://frankfurter.dev/) (ECB data, free) with [ExchangeRate-API](https://www.exchangerate-api.com/) as a fallback, and displays them in a clean, sortable UI with historical charts.
+Fetches live exchange rates from [ExchangeRate-API](https://www.exchangerate-api.com/) (170+ currencies) with [Frankfurter](https://frankfurter.dev/) (free ECB data) providing historical charts and filling gaps, and displays them in a clean, sortable UI with historical charts.

-Built to replace the Android app _Currency Converter Plus_ — optimised for a 430px mobile viewport but fully responsive.
+Built to replace the Android app _Currency Converter Plus_ — optimised for a 430px mobile viewport (max 600px desktop) but fully responsive.

 ## Features

 - **Instant conversion** — type in any currency row and all others update in real time
 - **170+ currencies** — covers all major and exotic currencies via dual API sources
 - **Drag-to-reorder** — long-press (mobile) or grab the handle (desktop) to rearrange rows
-- **Historical charts** — tap the chart icon on any row to see rate trends over 1D / 1W / 1M / 1Y / 5Y
+- **Historical charts** — tap the chart icon on any row to see rate trends over 1D / 1W / 1M / 1Y / 5Y (disabled with tooltip for exotic currencies without historical data)
 - **Add/remove currencies** — searchable picker modal, up to 10 currencies at once
 - **Dark/light mode** — follows system preference by default, with a manual toggle that persists your choice
 - **Persistent selection** — chosen currencies saved to localStorage and restored on reload